alugili/ModernArchitectureShop/README.md

 /api/products GET All products
 ```

 The service contains all products.
-Each registered user can add/remove
-items to/from his shopping cart(Basket Service).
-Admin users can add
-/remove products (still in progress) to/from the stores.
+Each registered user can add/remove items to/from his shopping cart(Basket Service).
+Admin users can add/remove products (still in progress) to/from the stores.

 Store - Dapr Interaction

-Pub/Sub.
-Subscribes to the store-queue topic to receive new notification
-from the basket service.
+Pub/Sub: Subscribes to the store-queue topic to receive new notification from the basket service.
 State.
 Stores: next version
 Actor: next version
 Bindings: next version